phug-php/website/doc/en/cli.md

 It's the perfect way to cache all your pug files when you deploy an new version of your application in a server in production.

-If you call such command each time you put something new in production, you can disable the up-to-date check with the option `'up_to_date_check' => false` to optimize performance.
+If you call this command each time you put something new in production, you can disable the up-to-date check with the option `'up_to_date_check' => false` to optimize performance.